-Focus groups: A type of group interview, where a small group of participants from your target audience discuss their experiences.
+Focus groups: A type of group interview, where a small group of participants from your target audience discuss their feedback.

-Usability tests: There are different methods, but these are generally one-on-one sessions that involve observing a user’s experience with your product (or a prototype of your product), and identifying their frustrations and challenges.
+Usability tests: There are different methods, but these are generally one-on-one sessions that involve observing a user’s experience with your product (or a prototype), and identifying their frustrations and challenges.

-When it comes to mapping out your findings, all the different bits of information can get a little overwhelming.
-However, you’ll probably have already started getting a feel for your audience and gathering insights into user behavior through your research.
+When it comes to mapping out your findings, all the different bits of information might get overwhelming.
+However, you’ll probably get a feel for your audience and gather helpful insights into user behavior through your research.

-The idea at this point is to bring together your findings and condense them to reach a more solid analysis.
-You’ll want to observe the differences between the users and identify recurring themes, behavior and characteristics.
-This process will be different depending on the type of research you did.
+At this point, the idea is to collect and condense your data into solid analysis.
+You’ll want to observe the differences between each user and identify recurring themes, behavior and characteristics.
+This process will vary depending on the type of research you performed.

-For quantitative research, you can visualize your research using graphs.
-These will give you a clear indication of trends that you can then incorporate into your user persona(s).
+For quantitative research, you can visualize your findings with graphs.
+These will give you a clear indication of trends that you can incorporate into your user persona(s).

-For qualitative research, there are a number of options.
-While there are many online tools and websites for UX research, a simple method for visualizing data is to use Post-it notes.
-You can transfer quotes by users onto notes, then group together any similar or repeated themes.
+With qualitative research, there are a number of options.
+While there are helpful UX design inspiration and tools available online, sometimes a simple method for visualizing data is to use Post-it notes.
+You can transfer quotes by users onto notes, then group together similar or repetitive themes.
 For example, perhaps a number of users brought up the same pain-point, concern or goal.
-Placing these together will help you see trends and thus gauge an understanding of your audience.
+Placing these together will shed light on trends, thus gauging an understanding of your audience.

-If you have more written responses from your survey or interview, you can gather all the text together, then copy and paste it into a word frequency counter.
-You’ll find many options online.
-This method will give you further insights into your audience by showing you what kind of language they use, whether it implies interests and hobbies, or demographics like age and background.
+If you have more written responses from your survey or interview, you can gather all the text together, then copy and paste it into a word frequency counter (you’ll find many options for this tool online).
+This method will give you further insights into your audience by showing you what kind of language they use, whether it implies specific interests and hobbies, or demographics like age and background.

-At this stage, you’ll have formed a better understanding of your audience and its main user groups.
-So as not to get carried away, identify which user groups are the most important, and focus on them throughout the development of your product.
-There should be between one and four groups.
+At this stage, you’ll have formed a better understanding of your audience and main user groups.
+The next step is to identify which user groups are the most important, and focus on them throughout the development of your product.
+Ideally, you should have between one and four groups.

 For each main group, you’ll be creating one user persona.
 Make sure there’s a clear distinction between the groups and that you’ve clearly defined each one.
-You can categorize them according to age and technical ability, for example, or perhaps you spotted three distinct motivations for using your product that should be separated into three user groups.
+You can categorize them according to age and technical ability, for example, or according to distinct motivations for using your product that should be separated into individual user groups.

-Great - you’ve gathered all your findings and are now ready to narrow it down into a specific persona.
-Use your research to define a few key details about your character, all the time remembering to relate it back to your product or service, whether it be an app, website or any other digital product.
+Now that you’ve gathered all your findings, it’s time to narrow it down into a specific persona (or personas).
+Use your research to define a few key details about your character, all the time remembering to relate it back to your product or service—whether it be an app, website or any other digital product.

 Image: This can be a digital illustration of a person, or a photo from one of the many royalty free image resources.
 Having a particular character in mind can help you empathize and imagine them in various scenarios related to your product.